-Students are required to apply concepts, models and knowledge of microeconomics to real cases, whether from real life or from their own business.
+In this short paper (1000 word limit), students are required to apply concepts, models and knowledge of microeconomics to real cases, whether from real life or from their own business.
 The purpose of this short paper is to help students think like an economist and recognize that knowledge gained from microeconomics in particular and at school in general can be used to develop awareness and understanding of many economic, political, cultural and social issues outside the lecture hall.